BlackScripture/Sat4j/README.md

 the output is: Anzahl ungleicher Nachbarfarben waagerecht: 0

-so the solver somehow messes up the calculation with soft clauses for mans inputs, but also gets the solution right for some inputs
+so the solver somehow messes up the calculation with soft clauses for many inputs, but also gets the solution right for some inputs